 Any complaints or issues concerning children with SEND should first be addressed to the class teacher.
 If the issue is not dealt with or the parent/carer feels uncomfortable approaching the class teacher, they should be directed to the SENDCO, Deputy Headteacher or Headteacher.
-Complaints may further be addressed to the SEND Governor, Mrs L Cowan, or the Chair of Governors, Mr John Halliday.
+Complaints may further be addressed to the SEND Governor, Mrs Boyd, or the Chair of Governors, Mrs L Cowan or Mrs L Mann.